stellardreams/stellardreams.github.io/_posts/2020-10-29-Grape-fruit-sized-Black-Hole-in-the-outer-solar-system.md

 [Planet Nine could be a grapefruit-sized black hole, say astrophysicists](https://www.sciencefocus.com/news/planet-nine-could-be-a-grapefruit-sized-black-hole-say-astrophysicists/)

 * First of all, the title is misleading.
 Because no planetary body has been identified in the [Trans-Neptunian region](https://en.wikipedia.org/wiki/Planets_beyond_Neptune), something that can actually be categorized as a planet.
 Or a structure with the kind of gravitional pull that has been suspected.
 * That being said, if there is indeed a [Black Hole](https://en.wikipedia.org/wiki/Black_hole#:~:text=A%20black%20hole%20is%20a,to%20form%20a%20black%20hole.) in a specific range.
-In such a scenario and given a particular (x) probability attached to this hypothetical event, we should be expending a lot more resources to figure out what this is and what could the implications could possibly be.
+In such a scenario and given a particular (x) probability attached to this hypothetical event, we should be expending a lot more resources to figure out what this is and what the implications could possibly be.

 I think, when I use the words 'specific range', what I may be referring to is the [Schwarzschild radius](https://en.wikipedia.org/wiki/Schwarzschild_radius#:~:text=The%20Schwarzschild%20radius%20(sometimes%20historically,of%20a%20Schwarzschild%20black%20hole.)